Cisco ACI Components

 The issues with oversubscription

 With the traditional 3-tier design, we aggregate everything at the core, leading to oversubscription ratios that degrade performance.
 With the ACI Leaf and Spine design, we spread the load across all devices with equidistant endpoints.
 Therefore, we can carry the streams parallel.

 Horizontal scaling load balancing

 Then, we have horizontal scaling load balancing.
 Load balancing with this topology uses multipathing to achieve the desired bandwidth between the nodes.
 Even though this forwarding paradigm can be based on Layer 2 forwarding ( bridging) or Layer 3 forwarding ( routing), the ACI leverages a routed approach to the Leaf and Spine design, and we have Equal Cost Multi-Path (ECMP) for both Layer 2 and Layer 3 traffic.

 Highlighting the overlay and underlay

 So you may be asking how we can have Layer 3 routed core and pass Layer 2 traffic.
-This is done using the overlay, which can map different traffic types to different overlays.
-So we can have Layer 2 traffic mapped to an overlay over a routed core.
-In ACI, the links between the Leaf and the Spine switches are L3 active-active links.
+This is done using the overlay, which can map different traffic types to other overlays.
+So, we can have Layer 2 traffic mapped to an overlay over a routed core.
+ACI links between the Leaf and the Spine switches are L3 active-active links.
 Therefore we can intelligently load balance and traffic steer to avoid issues.
 And we don’t need to rely on STP to block links or involve STP to fix the topology.

 The use of VXLAN tunnels in the ACI fabric is used so that we can normalize the transports in the ACI network.
 Therefore, traffic between endpoints can be delivered using the VXLAN tunnel, resulting in any transport network regardless of the device connecting to the fabric.